 🚨 If your puppy shows any combination of these symptoms, take them to be examined by your veterinarian immediately.

 Sign up for the best pet advice you can get

 Common medical conditions that can cause your puppy to breathe fast:

 - Upper Respiratory Infections (canine infectious respiratory disease, kennel cough)

 - Pulmonary edema (due to choking, electrical cord bite, a heart condition, etc.)

 Upper respiratory infections can usually be diagnosed upon exam and treated with antibiotics, while many of the other conditions will need to be diagnosed with x-rays and bloodwork, and sometimes require hospitalization.

 A note on brachycephalic breeds

-If your puppy is a Brachycephalic breed (short-nosed, flat-faced), such as a Bulldog or Pug, it will be normal for them to have louder breathing noises and even to breath faster or heavier than other breeds of puppies.
+If your puppy is a Brachycephalic breed (short-nosed, flat-faced), such as an American bulldog or Pug, it will be normal for them to have louder breathing noises and even to breath faster or heavier than other breeds of puppies.
 However, they are also more susceptible to breathing problems since their airways are so narrow.

 Never ignore any breathing that is out of the ordinary for your particular pup.
 This may include increased wheezing or more effort in trying to flare their nostrils.
 These signs could indicate they may need surgical corrections performed to help open up their airways for them to be able to breathe better.